peted-davis/WeatherFlow_PiConsole/README.md

 ```
 Piping a command directly to ```bash``` is controversial, as it prevents you from
 reading code that is about to run on your system.
 If you are worried about the contents
-of the installer, please examine the install file in the Git repository before running
+of the installer, please examine the [first](https://raw.githubusercontent.com/peted-davis/peted-davis.github.io/master/wfpiconsole)
-the install command.
+and second install files in the Git repository before running the install command.

 ### Configure and Run WeatherFlow PiConsole